-For instance, we are currently evaluating darigabat in a Phase 2 proof-of-concept trial in focal epilepsy.
-The recent approval and increased uptake of certain partial-onset seizure treatments, which are contraindicated in our darigabat Phase 2 proof-of-concept focal epilepsy trial, as well as patients not meeting the necessary seizure frequency requirements and COVID-19 disruptions at the clinical trial sites, have impacted our expected timeline for this trial, for which data is now expected mid-year 2023.
+For instance, enrollment in our Phase 3 TEMPO program of tayapadon in Parkinson's has been impacted due to residual post-COVID landscape challenges and other factors.
+Following a detailed review of all environmental factors, data are expected from TEMPO-3 in the first half of 2024 and TEMPO-1 and TEMPO-2 in the second half of 2024.
+Furthermore, we are currently evaluating darigabat in a Phase 2 proof-of-concept trial in focal epilepsy, known as REALIZE.
+The recent approval and increased uptake of certain partial-onset seizure treatments, which are contraindicated in the REALIZE trial, as well as patients not meeting the necessary seizure frequency requirements and post-COVID landscape challenges at the clinical trial sites, have impacted our expected timeline for this trial.
+As a result, data from the REALIZE trial are expected mid-year 2024.
+Due to recent slower-thanexpected enrollment in the U.S. and delays in the startup of certain ex-U.S. clinical sites, data for both Phase 2 EMPOWER trials of emraclidine in schizophrenia are expected in the second half of 2024.
 Because certain of the prior clinical trials of our product candidates were terminated prior to the conclusion of the trial, we may experience challenges in recruiting principal investigators and patients to participate in ongoing and future clinical trials for such product candidates if we are unable to sufficiently demonstrate the potential of such product candidates to them.
 In addition, our clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we may conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials in such clinical trial site.
 Furthermore, if significant adverse events or other side effects are observed in any of our clinical trials, we may have difficulty recruiting patients to our trials and patients may drop out of our trials.
 Finally, business disruptions, including those relating to natural disasters, geopolitical incidents or macroeconomic conditions, may disrupt our clinical trials.
-For instance, our Phase 3 TEMPO program of tavapadon in Parkinson's includes less than 10% of our clinical sites located in Ukraine, and, while we do not currently believe our clinical trial timelines are materially impacted, as a result of the war in Ukraine, we are not enrolling any new patients at those clinical sites at this time.
-The ongoing conflict has impacted and may further impact our ability to collect and interpret data from patients who were enrolled at those clinical sites.
+For instance, certain of our ongoing clinical trials include select clinical sites located in Ukraine.
+The ongoing war in Ukraine has impacted and may further impact our ability to collect and interpret data from patients who were enrolled at those clinical sites, and further disruptions at those clinical sites may result in delays to our clinical trials.
 We will continue to closely monitor the rapidly evolving geopolitical situation in Ukraine and its impact on our clinical trial operations and timelines.
+We may from time to time implement mitigation measures to improve patient enrollment, but such mitigation measures may not sufficiently improve enrollment in a timely enough fashion (for instance, it could take longer than we expect to add new clinical sites, especially in new countries, and we may not be able to sufficiently increase enrollment at existing clinical sites), may have a negative impact on the quality of our data or may result in increased costs.